Week 5: Exercises#

 Given the function:

-Determine the second-degree approximating polynomial using your implementation in question f with the expansion point \(\pmb{x}_0 = (3, 0, -\pi/2)\).
+Determine the second-degree approximating polynomial using your implementation in the previous question with the expansion point \(\pmb{x}_0 = (3, 0, -\pi/2)\).

 Answer